owldance/hootNAS/documentation/prepare-development-environment.md

 # hootNAS - Prepare your development environment

-Before starting development it is recommended to read about the hootOS architecture and boot process [here](/hoot-os/architecture-and-boot.md).
+Before starting development, it is recommended to read about the hootOS architecture and boot process [here](/hoot-os/architecture-and-boot.md).

 ## Prepare your development environment